How Long Do Oil Filters Last

 Diathermic oil is used in the radiant heaters because it has a high heat capacity which means that it can hold lots of heat before actually heating up.

-Moreover, diathermic oil has a very high boiling point which makes it just perfect to be used in heaters because the boiling point is nearly 3 times than that of water.
+Moreover, diathermic oil has a very high boiling point which makes it just perfect to be used in heaters because the boiling point is nearly 3 times that of water.
 Basically, these are the two main points why diathermic oil is used in oil filled heaters.

 In other words, diathermic can be heated to high temperatures without boiling or turning into vapor.